 - You can reduce the number of LDAP users visible to Crowd.
 You can narrow the LDAP user/group filter to control the size of the userbase visible to Crowd.

 - Delegated Authentication directories are not cached.
 Delegated Authentication directories are not cached, because only the authentication is delegated to the directory, and authentication itself is not cached.

-- Synchronization errors are shown in the logs.
-If there are any errors during the synchronization process, they will appear in the logs (not the UI).
+- Synchronisation errors are shown in the logs.
+If there are any errors during the synchronisation process, they will appear in the logs (not the UI).
 If one user fails to sync for some reason, the process will write the error to the logs, skip that user and continue with the remaining users.

 Additional Notes for Active Directory

-When Crowd synchronizes with Active Directory, Crowd requests only the changes from the LDAP server rather than the entire user base.
-This optimizes the synchronization process and gives much faster performance on the second and subsequent requests.
+When Crowd synchronises with Active Directory, Crowd requests only the changes from the LDAP server rather than the entire user base.
+This optimises the synchronisation process and gives much faster performance on the second and subsequent requests.

-On the other hand, this synchronization method results in a few limitations:
+On the other hand, this synchronisation method results in a few limitations:

 - Syncing between AD servers is not supported.
 Microsoft Active Directory does not replicate the